Synesthesia in Architecture: Can Buildings Have a ‘Taste’ or ‘Sound’?

 The Future: Designing for the Multisensory Experience

-What if future architects deliberately designed buildings to evoke specific flavors and sounds?
-Imagine an art museum where each gallery has a distinct “taste palette”, or a concert hall shaped to enhance the sound of a particular genre.
+What if, in the future, architects purposely designed buildings that evoked purposeful flavors and sounds?
+For example, envisioning an art museum where each gallery had a distinct ‘flavor palette’ or a concert hall designed in the shape of a particular genre to enhance the sound of that genre.

 Sylvania Peng